daylightbrightledlight/test-repo/newfile.md

 Of course this is a new file!
 It has some content.
-Here is another commit!
+Here is another commit.
-And another one!
+And another one.